 These chemicals hurt not only us, but our pets as well.
 In a study conducted by the EWG ‘Dogs and cats were contaminated with 48 of 70 industrial chemicals tested, including 43 chemicals at levels higher than those typically found in people’ (study summary here).
 So we know these chemicals do bad things to our bodies, what might they be doing to our pets?
 They are smaller, have a shorter life span, and a higher concentration of these chemicals!
 But there is no natural pet stain and odor remover that gets everything out like the chemicals right?
 RIGHT?!?!?

 Well, thanks to this pretty old lady cat, I have had plenty of experience testing out natural cleaners and my favorite has been this DIY recipe.
 Pumpkin Pie had a very bad hip injury before I rescued her and has a hard time feeling the urge to go.
 Usually by the time she starts making her way to the litter box it is already too late.
 So I am left with lots of cat messes.
 If you have ever dealt with cat urine you know the smell is awful and almost impossible to get out but this cleaner has done the trick every time!
+If you don’t have the time to do this yourself or you have a serious stain problem then perhaps using a carpet cleaning service would be the right choice for you, but if not check out this awesome, natural stain remover recipe!

 So without further ado here is my AWESOME